 For high-end dining, reserve a space at Il Cortino, just a block west of City Park.
 Another ex-Angelo creation - this time Santos and Carole MacDonal bring sophisticated city dining to Paso Robles in the guise of their charming jewel box with loggia-style courtyard.
 We loved the antipasti of grilled octopus with fresh vegetables marinati in a spicy vinaigrette and, for that matter, anything made from the homemade pasta.
-More detail here
+More detail here.

 But Wait, There’s More

 Wineries and restaurants are not the sum of gourmet activities in Paso Robles.
 Virtually every week there is a festival close by.
 To see how flimsy an excuse is needed for a good time, we went to the Paso Pinot & Paella Festival in Templeton.
 It was a fantastic afternoon, wandering around a park tasting wine in the provided real crystal wine glass from the 20 Paso pinot producers represented and tasting paella from the 16 restaurants - all while listening to a live band.

 And, small world, there were Allegretto and Thomas Hill Organics, each participating with their take on paella!
 Like all such festivals, the chefs are given broad discretion in their interpretation of the themed food, so this was also the single event in my life where I have had more expressions of paella than ever before.
 As well as the fun part, it is also a place to discover small Paso pinot producers.
 For example, ever had an Asuncion Ridge or Calcareous Vineyard wine (to mention two of the best)?

 Wine is not the only locally produced beverage.
 Firestone Walker Brewing Company and the unusually named Re:Find Distillery make beer and hard liquor, respectively.
 You may have noticed the latter on your way to DAOU Vineyards and Winery.
 Shortly, they will be closer to town as the abandoned Fox Theatre (a disused cinema) downtown is being repurposed as their distillery.

 Can you make a gourmet weekend in Paso Robles?
 Yes.The problem is actually finding enough time to skim the surface of what this gastronomic paradise has to offer.
-Plus, with rumors of new air service to San Luis Obispo from more cities, it will get even easier to reach for many people.For more travel and dining news, click here.
+Plus, with rumors of new air service to San Luis Obispo from more cities, it will get even easier to reach for many people.